spacetelescope/jdaviz/docs/imviz/displayimages.rst

 of the second image, go to the :guilabel:`Layer` tab, select the layer to be contour-mapped, and set its :guilabel:`Contour` to be on and its :guilabel:`Bitmap` to be off.
 The contours of the second image will appear superimposed on the first image.
-In the second figure below, we show the contours of an image generated using the Collapse plugin plotted over leftmost cube viewer.
+In the second figure below, we show the contours of an image generated using the Collapse plugin plotted over the leftmost cube viewer.
 If you overplot them on a cube, the contours will remain unchanged as you scrub through the cube.